SFDC-TechHub/SFDC-TechHub.github.io/CONTRIBUTING.md

 # Collaboration:

-if you want to contribute to this repository, please follow the guidelines as below:
+    If you want to contribute to this repository, please follow the guidelines as below:

 ## Make changes locally